Local dominance unveils clusters in networks: Results

 Finally, we consider a hierarchical benchmark, the Ravasz-Barab\'asi network model \cite{ravasz2003hierarchical} with two layers, which naturally provides a model with a hierarchy between the center and peripheral nodes.
-The clustering proposed by LS method groups explicitly reflects the hierarchical nature of the model by grouping first-level nodes and all sixteen second-level peripheral clusters into one community centred at the original seed node, as it dominates their neighborhood.
-Four small communities emerge due to the existence of four centers, which hav a degree larger than their neighbours and a longer path length to the original seed node, i.e., $l_i>1$, see Fig. \textbf{S4}C for the decision graph.
-The Louvain algorithm offers an alternative partitioning that ignores the hierarchical nature of the model and finds five communities of roughly equal size and one small community (see Fig. \ref{fig:synthesized}F).
+The clustering proposed by LS method groups explicitly reflects the hierarchical nature of the model by grouping first-level nodes and all sixteen second-level peripheral clusters into one community centerd at the original seed node, as it dominates their neighborhood; and four small communities emerge due to the existence of four centers, which have a degree larger than their neighbours and a longer path length to the original seed node, i.e., $l_i>1$, see Supplementary Fig. 4C for the decision graph that identifies community centers.
+The Louvain algorithm offers an alternative partitioning that ignores the hierarchical nature of the model and finds five communities of roughly equal size, and misclassifies a peripheral cluster as a separate small community (see Fig. \ref{fig:synthesized}F).
 This example is interesting in that the clustering provided by Louvain here provides a reasonable, yet alternative, answer that ignores one aspect of the data.
 This reminds us that different clustering methods rely on different underlying mechanisms and, as often occurs when using unsupervised methods, the outputs are rarely strictly right or wrong.
 The outputs should be understood not only in terms of the data, but of the methods as well.
-Still, it is worth noting that the Louvain algorithm misclassifies a first-level peripheral cluster into another community (see the blue cluster in Fig. \ref{fig:synthesized}F), due to the traversal order used by the algorithm and modularity optimization process (see Supplementary Text A.1.3 for more details).
-When we further modify the network generated by the Ravasz-Barab\'asi model by adding a third-level branching to one of the second-level central cluster, and add noise in the connectivity to other second-level central clusters, the LS method still detects meaningful hierarchical structure, see Fig. \textbf{S4}B and D.
+Still, it is worth noting that the Louvain algorithm misclassifies a first-level peripheral cluster into another community (see the blue cluster in Fig. \ref{fig:synthesized}F), due to the traversal order used by the algorithm and modularity optimization process (see Supplementary Note 1.1.3 for more details).
+When we further modify the network generated by the Ravasz-Barab\'asi model by adding a third-level branching to one of the second-level central cluster, and add noise in the connectivity to other second-level central clusters, the LS method still detects meaningful hierarchical structure, see Supplementary Fig. 4B and Supplementary Fig. 4D.